 Dr. Katerina Tsetsura is an associate professor at the University of Oklahoma.
 She is a chair of the PRSA Global Affairs Committee.
 An active scholar and professional, Dr. Tsetsura has held officer positions at ICA, NCA, AEJMC, and PRSA.
 She continues to provide research services to transnational and global organizations, such as the World Bank and the Internews, and periodically offers strategic counseling to agencies, companies and organizations in North America and Eastern Europe.

-Dean Kruckeberg, Ph.D., APR, Fellow PRSA, professor and executive director of global PR center, University of North Carolina–Charlotte
+Dean Kruckeberg, Ph.D., APR, Fellow PRSA, professor, University of North Carolina–Charlotte

 Kruckeberg has received numerous accolades, including the 1995 national Outstanding Educator of the Public Relations Society of America, the Jackson Jackson & Wagner Behavioral Science Prize and the Pathfinder Award.
 Dr. Kruckeberg is co-chair of the Commission on Public Relations Education.